 - The applicant should file Form STK-2 electronically on the MCA Portal by paying the prescribed fee

 Note: A Special Resolution needs to be passed by the shareholders of the company and is to be attached in Form STK-2, thus Form MGT-14 must filed too.
-Form MGT-14 can be downloaded from the MCA Portal and needs to filed electronically on a payment of Rs.300/-
+You can download Form MGT-14 from the MCA Portal and needs to filed electronically on a payment of Rs.300/-

 How much Fee do I need to pay for making application under the Fast Track Exit Mode?